-While oestrogen is mostly known for its role in female reproduction, this hormone also plays a part in achieving optimum brain, bone and heart health.
-Furthermore, oestrogen also has regulative functions with regards to metabolism, body weight and insulin sensitivity.
+While estrogen is mostly known for its role in female reproduction, this hormone also plays a part in achieving optimum brain, bone, and heart health.
+Furthermore, estrogen also has regulative functions with regards to metabolism, body weight, and insulin sensitivity.

-Low levels of oestrogen are therefore a catalyst for many physical and emotional health concerns and would need to be addressed by a medical professional.
+Low levels of estrogen are therefore a catalyst for many physical and emotional health concerns and would need to be addressed by a medical professional.

 Irregular periods & infertility

-Oestrogen is needed to ensure that the lining of the urethra (the tube that carries urine from the bladder) can successfully keep the bad bacteria out.
-Increased urinary tract infections (UTIs) could occur if oestrogen levels are too low.
+Estrogen is needed to ensure that the lining of the urethra (the tube that carries urine from the bladder) can successfully keep the bad bacteria out.
+Increased urinary tract infections (UTIs) could occur if estrogen levels are too low.

-After low oestrogen levels have been confirmed by your healthcare professional, they may suggest some of the following treatments:
+After low estrogen levels have been confirmed by your healthcare professional, they may suggest some of the following treatments:

 Hormone replacement therapy (HRT)

-Hormone replacement therapy (HRT) can take on various forms from oral pills, topical creams and patches, to vaginal rings and tablets.
-The goal is to replace the lost oestrogen through a method that is suitable to your unique circumstances, as prescribed by your doctor.
+Hormone replacement therapy (HRT) can take on various forms from oral pills, topical creams, and patches, to vaginal rings and tablets.
+The goal is to replace the lost estrogen through a method that is suitable to your unique circumstances, as prescribed by your doctor.

 Eating foods high in phytoestrogens

-Obtaining oestrogen levels for optimal health doesn’t always require drastic measures.
-In some cases, eating healthily and including foods high in phytoestrogens, which mimic oestrogen in the body, could address the issue naturally.
+Obtaining estrogen levels for optimal health doesn’t always require drastic measures.
+In some cases, eating healthily and including foods high in phytoestrogens, which mimic estrogen in the body, could address the issue naturally.